ericminikel/cureffi/_posts/2015-02-19-protein-folding-03.markdown

 It is worth recapping the major arguments of the 1989 paper one by one.
 O'Shea created 33-residue synthetic peptides corresponding to the proposed leucine zipper region of GCN4.
 In this paper, they did not yet determine a high-resolution structure - that came a few years later [[O'Shea 1991]] - but they used several clever experiments to narrow down the range of possible structures.
 First, they settled on some basic aspects of the structure:

 + Circular dichroism ([introduced here](/2015/01/22/the-quest-for-the-structure-of-prpsc/)) indicated 100% alpha helical structure.
+Note, however, that because they later show that the peptide spontaneously forms dimers in solution, all this really shows is that the *dimer* is alpha helical - it is impossible to tell what structure the monomer has.
+In fact, Prof. King believes that the dramatic decrease in &theta; 222nm signal in the CD spectrum of Fig 2B as you heat the protein suggests a loss of alpha helical content when you dissociate the dimers.
+This is an important lesson that you cannot dissociate secondary structure from tertiary struture.
 + The melting point depended on peptide concentration, which meant the peptide must form dimers or higher-order oligomers.
 They cite another group's sedimentation experiments showing that it is in fact a dimer.
 + The peptide is highly soluble, indicating the hydrophobic side chains must be buried in the helix-helix interface.

 Then they tackled their core question of whether the helices were arranged in a parallel or antiparallel fashion.
 To do this, they synthesized 36-residue peptides with the original sequence plus CGG at the N terminus or GGC at the C terminus.
 The glycines allow flexibility so that the cysteine can form disulfide bonds under oxidizing conditions.
-They apparently could distinguish the C-terminal and N-terminal versions on HPLC, though I don't understand why that would be the case, as they should have the exact same molecular weight.
+They could distinguish the C-terminal homodimers, N-terminal homodimers, and heterodimers, on HPLC, even though the molecular weight for all is the exact same.
+Prof. King explained in class that the C versus N-terminal disulfide bond and parallel versus antiparallel configurations result in differential neutralization of charged residues along the helix, which affects migration of the dimer on HPLC.

 In any event, they observed:

 + In oxidizing conditions, one could readily obtain homodimers (N-N or C-C disulfides) whereas heterodimers were rarely recovered, indicating that the parallel configuration was preferred for the folded protein.
 + In conditions that were both oxidizing *and* denaturing, it became possible to obtain heterodimers, indicating that the unfolded protein was capable of forming heterodimers.
 This seems to be a sort of control for the above bullet point.